65 Seconds: How Cordial Spider Turns One Click Into Total Account Takeover

 What happened

-Last week, I helped respond to an active compromise at a large U.S. enterprise.
+Recently, I helped respond to an active compromise at a large U.S. enterprise.
 The attacker was Cordial Spider, a threat group known for adversary-in-the-middle (AitM) phishing, fast MFA bypass, and automated data exfiltration at scale.

 I am sharing this (with all identifying details removed) because the attack pattern is replicable, the tools are widely available, and the defenses most organizations rely on did not stop it.
 If you manage email accounts for a business, this is the playbook being used against you right now.

-A VP of Operations received a phishing email and clicked the link.
-The link went to an adversary-in-the-middle proxy (likely Evilginx or EvilProxy) that relayed the login page in real time.
-The VP entered their password, approved the MFA push on their real phone, and went back to work.
+The attacker called a VP of Operations directly and, while speaking to him in real time, directed him to open a Google Docs link.
+The document either hosted or redirected to an adversary-in-the-middle proxy (likely Evilginx or EvilProxy) that relayed the Microsoft login page in real time.
+The VP entered his password and approved the MFA push on his real phone, just as the caller instructed.

 From the attacker's perspective, they now had a fully authenticated session with a valid MFA claim.
 The identity provider rated the risk as "none."
 Zero conditional access policies triggered.
+Seven authentication sessions fired in 23 seconds, and every one succeeded.

 65 seconds: the rogue MFA device